mmisty/cypress-allure-adapter/README.pack.md

  - has interface to add additional steps
  - Wraps custom commands into parent step, so report is cleaner
  - has interface to set status message for tests - `cy.allure().testDetails({ message: "This test is skipped because needs to be reviewed" })`
+ - writes test files after each test - so you can watch execution in Allure TestOps

 Example report is here - [Allure Report example](https://mmisty.github.io/cypress-allure-adapter-example/)